azu/memory-note/README.md

 Memory Note is an app like reminder.app, but it does not have frontend.
 You can create and customize frontend and backend.

-In other words, Memory Note is programmable todo app.
+In other words, Memory Note is programmable todo-app middleware.

 ## Features